dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 ## Create health checks

 Health checks are created by implementing the `IHealthCheck` interface.
-The `IHealthCheck.CheckHealthAsync` method returns a `Task<HealthCheckResult>` that indicates the check either `Passed` or `Failed`.
+The `IHealthCheck.CheckHealthAsync` method returns a `Task<HealthCheckResult>` that indicates the health as `Healthy`, `Degraded`, or `Unhealthy`.
 The result is written as a plaintext response with a configurable status code (configuration is described in the [Health check options](#health-check-options) section). `HealthCheckResult` can also return optional key-value pairs.

 ### Example health check